mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

 We're going to replicate [this tensorflow example](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/dist_test/python/mnist_replica.py) which uses multiple machines to train a model that fits in memory using parameter servers for coordiantion.
-Our Tensorflow network will have a few different kinds of servers:
+Our Tensorflow network will have three different kinds of servers:

 <img src="{{ BASE_PATH }}/images/tensorflow-distributed-network.svg"